gregorydavidlong/snort_log_parser/README.md

     rake

+The analyser can also run from the command line:

+    ruby lib/analyse.rb snort_input_file openpaths_json_file user_ip_address

 # An example usage

 Here is an example of running through the procedure of gathering data and analysing it.